AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * SITES-22163: [Xwalk] Improved support for content served from publish tier for Edge Delivery Sites.
 * SITES-22109: [Xwalk] Improved handling of richtext markup post processing.
 * SITES-22035: [Xwalk] Improved handling of MSM and Launches.
-* SITES-21839: [Xwalk] Improved path mapping and sanitisation for content not served by Edge Delivery.
+* SITES-21839: [Xwalk] Improved path mapping and sanitization for content not served by Edge Delivery.

 ### Fixed Issues {#fixed-issues-16971}